Bristol Motor Speedway Media Guide

 BMS Chapter of Speedway Children’s Charities beacon of light for area kids in need

-Major fundraisers for the Bristol chapter include the Ultimate Bristol Experiences Online Auction, Baker's Construction Services Golf Tournament, Ride-along program with Seat Time Racing School, SCC Live Auction and our flagship fundraisers: The Pinnacle Speedway In Lights Powered by TVA and the Tri Cities Airport Ice Rink at BMS presented by Stateline Services.
+Major fundraisers for the Bristol chapter include the Ultimate Bristol Experiences Online Auction, Baker's Construction Services Golf Tournament, Ride-along program with Seat Time Racing School, SCC Live Auction and our flagship fundraisers: The Food City Speedway In Lights Powered by TVA and the Tri Cities Airport Ice Rink at BMS presented by Stateline Services.

 Speedway in Lights an annual holiday tradition at BMS for more than two decades